-The Washington Metropolitan Area Transit Authority (WMATA), which operates the Metrorail, Metrobus, and MetroAccess system in the District of Columbia, Maryland, and Virginia, is closing all Metrorail stations south of the Ronald Reagan Washington National Airport Station between Memorial Day and Labor Day 2019.
+The Washington Metropolitan Area Transit Authority (WMATA), which operates the Metrorail, Metrobus, and MetroAccess system in the District of Columbia, Maryland, and Virginia, is closing all Metrorail stations south of the Ronald Reagan Washington National Airport Station from May 25 through September 9.
 This will allow WMATA to address reconstruction of three outdoor station platforms.
 In addition to the platform work, there will be repairs to the Van Dorn Metro platform in September 2019.
 This work will involve significant single-tracking on the Blue Line.

 - Read WMATA’s press release on the Platform Improvement Project

 The work was scheduled for the summer months, when ridership is at its lowest.

 Performing continuous work by closing stations for three-month periods over the next three years actually lessens the long-term impact to riders.
-Conducting this work on weekends and during overnight hours would take approximately 30 years to complete what is planned for next three years.
+Conducting this work on weekends and during overnight hours would take approximately 30 years to complete what is planned.
 If work continues 24/7, it should bring these stations back to a state of good repair.

 Read more about WMATA’s efforts to reduce platform work impacts.

 What is the City of Alexandria doing to help?

 While WMATA was solely responsible for the platform repair plan, the City of Alexandria and other localities in the region are working together to provide resources to help plan for and mitigate impacts.
 Read the October presentation to Alexandria City Council about the repairs to learn more.